Common Freight Factoring Mistakes that can Bankrupt You

 - Handle your business information the same way you handle your banking and credit card details.
 Check your FMCSA Carrier Profile regularly.
 If you discover any errors, go to https://www.fmcsa.dot.gov/registration and follow the steps there.
 You can also get support by contacting the phone number listed on this page.

-Prevention: You can try and protect yourself from becoming a victim by following these guidelines:
+You can try and protect yourself from becoming a victim by following these guidelines:

 - Using SAFER at https://safer.fmcsa.dot.gov to confirm the phone numbers of brokers and carriers.
-If the carrier/broker’s number does not match what is listed in SAFER, call the company’s phone number to address the load.
+If the carrier/broker’s number does not match what’s listed in SAFER, call the company’s phone number to address the load.
 It is feasible that the identity of a company employee you are contacting has been stolen as well.

 - Consider not contracting for the job until you can prove it is a legitimate business deal if your SAFER search discovers a carrier or broker without a phone number visible.